 Create an Estate Plan in Rancho Cucamonga

-Here at Heather Lynn Law, we are committed to helping the residents of Rancho Cucamonga create an estate plan for their family’s future.
-It is a long and intricate process, involving creation of a will, picking a trustee, choosing health care directives, giving power of attorney, allocating property, filing beneficiary forms, considering life insurance, covering funeral expenses, and much more.
+Here at Heather Lynn Law, we are committed to helping the residents of Rancho Cucamonga and San Bernadino county create an estate plan for their family’s future.
+It is a long and intricate process, involving the creation of a will, picking a trustee, choosing health care directives, giving power of attorney, allocating property, filing beneficiary forms, considering life insurance, covering funeral expenses, and much more.

 Will Planning Tips

 Planning a will is a process on its own.
 Here are just a few tips that go over the process, and how to approach it.